aaryangit/AD-Homelab/LAB setup.md

 This is a documentation of the Active Directory HomeLab hosted on Virtual Machines.
 The documentation covers the deployement of the AD and the connected Windows Endpoint and creation of shares and usage of Group policy (GPO) to implement policies.

+**If you havent checked a brief overview of the lab checkout the Medium article - https://medium.com/@jogdand.aaryan/how-i-built-my-active-directory-homelab-a239e41a3fae.**

 ## **Technical requierments**
 System-  Storage ~ 40-50 GB | 16GB /32GB RAM (preferred) Host System
 ISO files- Windows Server 22/2025 .iso | Windows 10/11 .iso